 We base our estimates of how long a case will take on how long the average is for that service in that state.
 However, some cases can take less or more time depending on the facts of the case, whether the District Attorney is agreeing or objecting, the age of the case, etc. We work on your case as fast as we can and assist the court and District Attorney in anything they need to get your case heard.

-You must be discharged per case so we have to file for each case.
+You are eligible for each case in which you complete all the terms of your sentence.
+However, you must be discharged per felony case so we have to file for each case.

 Yes, this process can be used to restore voting rights if they have been lost and the right was not automatically restored when you were released from the authority of the Department of Corrections.

 A Certificate of Discharge does not restore your firearm rights.
-Please see the section on Washington firearm rights restoration.
+However, if it required that you obtain a Certificate to apply to have your firearm rights restored.
+Please see the section on Washington firearm rights restoration here.